The Goldsmiths' Company Assay Office: Today

-The Goldsmiths’ Company Assay Office is still based at Goldsmiths’ Hall and remains the oldest company in Britain to be continually trading from the same site.
+The Goldsmiths’ Company Assay Office is still based at Goldsmiths' Hall and remains the oldest company in Britain to be continually trading from the same site.
 However, it also has two satellite offices; at Greville Street in Hatton Garden in the heart of the London jewellery quarter and within a high-security complex at London's Heathrow airport, where it handles parcels imported from foreign manufacturers.

-In addition to hallmarking, the office has now expanded its range of services to support the jewellery trade and enforcement authorities.
+In addition to hallmarking, the office also offers a range of services to support the jewellery trade and enforcement authorities.
 It offers a variety of specialist analytical services including nickel testing, antique silver dating, non-destructive compositional analysis, plating thickness measurement and a melt and assay service for scrap precious metal carried out in their fully independent on-site laboratory.
 Other services offered are a jewellery valuation service, laser marking, trading standards assistance, high-quality photography and the provision of a comprehensive range of training and educational seminars, lectures and specialist events.